Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 Verification status 1 is of no use to the Red List project as it does not provide sufficient information to use a record in a scientific context.

 #### Verification status 2
 Verification status 2 contains the most precise categorisation of the two available statuses.
 Statuses in verification status 2 are not sorted by reliability.
 A `Correct` record is *not* less trustworthy than a `Considered correct` record.
-The verification statuses under verification status 2, as well as a short explanation, are:
+The iRecord verification statuses under verification status 2, as well as a short explanation, are:

 | Status             | Explanation                                                                                                                                                                                                                                                                                                                                                                                        |
 | ------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |